truenas/middleware/docs/userguide/freenas_intro.rst

 * There is now only one type of installation file, :file:`.iso`.
 This file can be either burned to CD or written to a USB flash drive.
 This is an installer file as new versions of FreeNAS® must be installed using a menu-driven installer.

-* FreeNAS® now formats the installation media with ZFS and uses the GRUB boot loader.
-This provides support for multiple boot environments, allowing you to easily recover from a failed upgrade or configuration.
+* FreeNAS® now formats the device holding the operating system with ZFS and uses the GRUB boot loader.
+This provides support for multiple boot environments, allowing you to easily recover from a failed upgrade, system patch, or configuration.

+* The new installer provides the option to select multiple devices, meaning that you can now mirror the boot device.

 * The administrative GUI can now be accessed over IPv6.

+* NFSv4 support, which includes Kerberized NFS support, has been added.

 * A configuration wizard has been added.
 On a fresh install, this wizard will run after the *root* password is set, making it easy to quickly create a volume and share(s).
 Users who prefer to manually create their volumes and shares can exit the wizard and create these as usual.
 The wizard can be re-run at a